 For commercial use, it is necessary to have a geothermal reservoir capable of providing hydrothermal (hot water and steam) resources with sufficiently high flow rates.
-For example, with a typical binary system, 1-MW of electricity can be generated from a single well with a relatively low geothermal fluid temperature of about 230°F (110°C) and a high fluid production rate of 1,000 gpm (MIT 2006).
-However, if the fluid production is limited to only 430 gpm, generating the same 1-MW of electricity requires a much higher fluid temperature of approximately 300°F (150°C) (MIT 2006).
-Obtaining both a high temperature of 300°F (~150°C) and a high production rate of ~1,000 gpm could yield 2.5-MW of power, resulting in a much more valuable resource.
+For example, with a typical binary system, 1 MW of electricity can be generated from a single well with a relatively low geothermal fluid temperature of about 230°F (110°C) and a high fluid production rate of 1,000 gpm (MIT 2006).
+However, if the fluid production is limited to only 430 gpm, generating the same 1 MW of electricity requires a much higher fluid temperature of approximately 300°F (150°C) (MIT 2006).
+Obtaining both a high temperature of 300°F (~150°C) and a high production rate of ~1,000 gpm could yield 2.5 MW of electricity, resulting in a much more valuable resource.

 Geothermal plants operate in regions with high heat flow rates.
-Heat flow values above 80mW/m2 are considered characteristic of a viable geothermal resource.
-Productive heat flows are generally greater than 150 mW/m2 (Blackwell et al. 2003).
-According to the Geothermal Map of the United States (SMU 2004), the heat flow in the Fort Sill region appears to be 45-55 mW/m2, indicating very low potential.
-Fort Sill is located in the Wichita uplift of the Interior Lowlands physiographic province.
-The Interior Lowlands is one of the ancient geologic provinces, characterized by low geothermal heat flow.
+Heat flow values above 80mW/m^2 are considered characteristic of a viable geothermal resource.
+Productive heat flows are generally greater than 150 mW/m^2 (Blackwell et al. 2003).
+According to the Geothermal Map of the United States (from Southern Methodist University Geothermal Lab, SMU 2004), the heat flow in the Fort Campbell region appears to be 50-55 mW/m2, indicating very low potential.
+Fort Campbell is located near the western edge of the Interior Low Plateaus physiographic province.
+The Interior Low Plateaus is one of the ancient geologic provinces, characterized by low geothermal heat flow.

 Utility-grade geothermal energy requires temperatures in excess of 212°F (100°C) at depths less than 3 km.
-Subsurface temperatures at Fort Sill are estimated from nearby borehole data available from the Southern Methodist University geothermal database (SMU 2010), and the Oregon Institute of Technology's Geo-Heat Center (GHC 2004).
-Geothermal gradients provided from several deep (2,500 - 5,600 m) oil and gas wells located near Fort Sill are consistently low, ranging from 14 to 22°C/km.
-The nearest borehole for which measured heat flow data is available is located approximately 7 miles north of Fort Sill (Figure C-1).
-The thermal gradient observed for this borehole is approximately 16°C/km and the maximum temperature at a bottomhole depth of 2,949 m was only 158°F (70°C) (SMU 2010), which is insufficient for geothermal power generation.
+According to the Geothermal Temperature at Depth Map published by the Idaho National Laboratory (INL 2005), the subsurface temperature at Fort Campbell is approximately 175-195°F (75-100°C) at a depth of 3 km.
+In addition, published temperature data for selected boreholes are available from the Southern Methodist University geothermal database (SMU 2010), and the Oregon Institute of Technology's Geo-Heat Center (GHC 2004).
+Geothermal gradients provided from several boreholes located within 300 miles of Fort Campbell are consistently low, ranging from 10 to 32°C/km (Figure C-1) and average approximately 18°C/km, which is far below typical geothermal gradients that exist at identified geothermal resources (>50°C/km).

-Figure C-1: Location of Boreholes with Published Geothermal Data Near Fort Sill, Oklahoma.
+Figure C-1: Location of Boreholes with Published Geothermal Data near Fort Campbell